-Lupus is an autoimmune disease, meaning the body attacks itself.
-In the case of Lupus, the immune system attacks healthy tissues.
-The heart is unfortunately a commonly affected area.
+Lupus is an autoimmune disease in which the immune system attacks healthy tissues.
+The heart is a commonly affected organ.
 Lupus can lead to inflammation in different layers of your heart, which can cause chest pain.
-If the lupus inflammation also extends to the blood vessels, headaches can be a side effect.
+If the lupus inflammation also extends to the blood vessels, it can cause headaches.
 Other symptoms may include:

-According to a 2014 study, chest pain can be a side effect of a migraine headache, although it’s a rare occurrence.
-Migraine headaches are severe, intense headaches that aren’t related to tension or sinuses.
-Although researchers don’t know what causes chest pain to occur as a migraine side effect, treatments for migraines will typically help resolve your chest pain.
+According to a 2014 study published in the Journal of Emergency Medicine, chest pain can be a symptom of a migraine headache.
+However, this is rare.
+Migraine headaches are severe headaches that aren’t related to tension or sinuses.
+Researchers don’t know what causes chest pain to occur as a migraine side effect.
+But treatments for migraines will typically help resolve this chest pain.

-A subarachnoid hemorrhage is a serious condition that results when there is bleeding in the subarachnoid space.
+A subarachnoid hemorrhage (SAH) is a serious condition that results when there is bleeding in the subarachnoid space.
 This is the space between the brain and the thin tissues that cover it.
-Having a head injury or bleeding disorder, or taking blood thinners can lead to a subarachnoid hemorrhage.
-A “thunderclap” headache is the most common symptom.
-This type of headache is very severe and starts suddenly.
+Having a head injury or bleeding disorder, or taking blood thinners, can lead to a subarachnoid hemorrhage.
+A thunderclap headache is the most common symptom.
+This type of headache is severe and starts suddenly.
 Other symptoms can include:

-Sometimes a person has chest pain as an effect of one condition and a headache as an effect of a separate condition.
-This is a more likely scenario.
+Sometimes a person has chest pain as a symptom of one condition and a headache as a symptom of a separate condition.
 This could be the case if you have a respiratory infection and are also dehydrated.
-Even if the two symptoms aren’t directly related to each other, they can be concerning, so it’s best to get them checked out.
+Even if the two symptoms aren’t directly related, they can be cause for concern, so it’s best to seek medical attention.

 Chest pain and headache are two concerning symptoms.
-Your doctor would start their diagnostic process by asking you about your symptoms.
+Your doctor will start the diagnostic process by asking you about your symptoms.
 Questions might include: